chrisjrob/chrisjrob.github.io/howto/submit-a-self-assessment-tax-return-under-linux.md

 However, the system requirements for this service state:

-*"If you use HMRC’s tax software and; or the Data Provisioning Service, you will also need a minimum browser level, Internet Explorer 5.0 (Windows users) Safari 2.0.4 (Mac users) or Opera 7.0 (Windows or Mac) Your Internet browser must have JavaScript and cookies enabled and be capable of supporting 128-bit SSL.
+*"If you use HMRC's tax software and; or the Data Provisioning Service, you will also need a minimum browser level, Internet Explorer 5.0 (Windows users) Safari 2.0.4 (Mac users) or Opera 7.0 (Windows or Mac) Your Internet browser must have JavaScript and cookies enabled and be capable of supporting 128-bit SSL.
 Other operating systems and browsers, such as Mozilla Firefox, may allow you to access the site and use the pages but might not display the site as designed or allow you to access all the functionality."*

 Okay, so it doesn't mention Linux, but I wouldn't be unduly concerned about that.
 No the issue seems to be the browser, and, reading between the lines, this would suggest to me that the site is using extensive Javascript, which is largely blocked (quite rightly) by Firefox.
 The chances are that there would be issues; although it wouldn't be massive problem for me to fallback on IE under a Virtual Machine, your mileage may vary.